Inder Kumar Gujral: Prime Minister of India (1997–1998)

-Gujral was the third PM to be from the Rajya Sabha, following Indira Gandhi (January 1966 - March 1967) and H. D. Deve Gowda (June 1996 - April 1997).
-They were followed by Manmohan Singh (May 2004 - May 2014).

 As a Prime minister, Gujral had a practice of reserving Friday mornings for meeting the general public.

 Gujral doctrine

 The Gujral doctrine is a set of five principles to guide the conduct of foreign relations with India's immediate neighbours, notably Pakistan, as spelt out by Gujral.
 The doctrine was later termed as such by journalist Bhabani Sen Gupta in his article, India in the Twenty First Century in International Affairs.
 These principles are, as he set out at Chatham House in September 1996 (which he later reiterated at the Bandaranaike Centre for International Studies):

 The United Front Government's neighbourhood policy now stands on five basic principles: First, with the neighbours like Nepal, Bangladesh, Bhutan, Maldives and Sri Lanka, India does not ask for reciprocity but gives all that it can in good faith and trust.
 Secondly, no South Asian country will allow its territory to be used against the interest of another country of the region.
 Thirdly, none will interfere in the internal affairs of another.
 Fourthly, all South Asian countries must respect each other's territorial integrity and sovereignty.
 And finally, they will settle all their disputes through peaceful bilateral negotiations.
 These five principles, scrupulously observed, will, I am sure, recast South Asia's regional relationship, including the tormented relationship between India and Pakistan, in a friendly, cooperative mould.

 He wrote in his autobiography of the doctrine: "The logic behind the Gujral doctrine was that since we had to face two hostile neighbours in the north and the west, we had to be at 'total peace' with all other immediate neighbours in order to contain Pakistan's and China's influence in the region."